 Later in Michelangelo's life, he was able to create several Pietas, which reflects different images.
 The Pieta of Vittoria Colonna, for instance, was a chalk drawing that presented Mary with upraised arms and hands, which indicated her prophetic role.
 As for the frontal features of the image, it resembled the fresco by Masaccio, which is found at the Holy Trinity in Santa Maria Novella, in Florence.

 As for the Florentine Pieta, the artist depicted himself as the old image of Nicodemus as he lowered Jesus' body upon his death on the cross.
 Mary Magdalene and Mary, the mother of Jesus, were also included in this Pieta.

 It can be found that the leg and left arm of Jesus in this Pieta was smashed, which was said to have been done by Michelangelo.
 Eventually, the disfigured arm and leg were repaired by Tiberio Calcagni, the artist's pupil.

-Along with Da Vinci and Raphael, and Donatello Michelangelo was responsible for sixteenth century Florence becoming the century of a movement of artists that has permanently enriched western culture.
-Considered as one of the leading lights of the Italian Renaissance, Michelangelo was without doubt one of the most inspirational and talented artist in modern history.
+Along with Leonardo da Vinci and Raphael, and Donatello Michelangelo was responsible for sixteenth century Florence becoming the century of a movement of artists that has permanently enriched western culture.
+Considered as one of the leading lights of the Italian Renaissance, Michelangelo was without a doubt one of the most inspirational and talented artists in modern history.